 Swissotel Merchant Court

-Centrally located on the Singapore River at Clarke Quay, Swissotel Merchant Court offers good value for a property of this calibre.
+Centrally located on the Singapore River at Clarke Quay, Swissotel Merchant Court offers good value for a property of this caliber.

 The 476 rooms and suites are compact yet well appointed and stylishly furnished.
-Recreational facilities include a tropically landscaped pool area with jacuzzi, and a fullyequipped fitness centre and spa.
+Recreational facilities include a tropically landscaped pool area with jacuzzi, and a fully equipped fitness center and spa.
 Orchard Road, Chinatown and the numerous bars and restaurants on Clarke and Boat Quay, are all within easy reach.